FreymundDeveloper/Flask-APIs/Readme.md

 # Flask-APIs

-Repository used for building and testing APIs based on Flask.
+Repository used for building and testing APIs based on Flask, integrated with Email Delivery with Mailtrap.

 Some tecnologies used: